MicrosoftDocs/windows-dev-docs/hub/powertoys/screen-ruler.md

 no-loc: [PowerToys, Windows, Screen ruler, Win]
 ---

-# Screen ruler utility
+# Screen Ruler utility

 ![Screen ruler utility](../images/pt-screen-ruler.png)

-Screen ruler allows you to quickly measure pixels on your screen based on image edge detection.
+Screen Ruler allows you to quickly measure pixels on your screen based on image edge detection.
 This was inspired by [Pete Blois's Rooler](https://github.com/peteblois/rooler).

-## How to activate
+## Activating Screen Ruler

 Press <kbd>⊞ Win</kbd>+<kbd>Shift</kbd>+<kbd>M</kbd> to activate and then select which tool you want to measure with.
 To exit, press <kbd>Esc</kbd> or click &#9587; in the toolbar.

-## How to use
+## Using Screen Ruler

 - Bounds (Dashed square symbol): This is a bounding box.
 Click and drag with your mouse.
 If you hold <kbd>Shift</kbd>, the box(es) will stay in place until you cancel the interaction.
 - Spacing (&#9547;): This will measure horizontal and vertical spacing at the same time.
 Click the symbol and move your mouse to your target location.